This document has been updated for compatibility with the UK GDPR. It is ready for use from the start of 2021.

 The Information Commissioner’s Office recently revised its guidance on

 timescales for compliance with Data Subject Access Requests in situations

 where more information is required from a data subject (e.g. to clarify a

 request).
-The timeframe for response is no longer paused if you need to ask
+The timeframe for response is paused if you need to ask

 the data subject for more information to understand the nature and scope of

 their request.
 This document has been updated in line with this guidance.